 One of the biggest topics at Insights was Robotic Process Automation, or RPA, a technology that implements intelligent digital workers to automate repetitive tasks without the risk of human error.
 We heard from KeyMark’s latest partner, Blue Prism, about the amazing potential of RPA and the ways that it will change organizations across the world for the better.

 One of the most important aspects of RPA actually occurs before it is ever implemented, during the planning stage.
 Michael Marchuk, Chief Technology Evangelist at Blue Prism, emphasized how crucial it is for an organization to plan ahead when implementing RPA.
-A proper plan will allow an organization to view their processes from all angles, discover how they can maximize their use of RPA’s digital workers to provide the most possible value, and create a clear way to measure success.
-Without planning, an organization simply won’t get the most out of their RPA solution.
+A proper plan will allow an organization to view their processes from all angles, discover how they can maximize their use of RPA’s digital workers to provide the most possible value and create a clear way to measure success.
+Without planning, an organization simply won’t get the most out of its RPA solution.

 8. … And Produces Amazing Results